wezm/wezm.net/v2/content/posts/2022/usernames.md

 Perhaps it is more common to permit native language usernames in applications that target non-English markets?

-I did find a couple examples that were more permissive with usernames.
+I did find a couple of examples that were more permissive with usernames.
 Discord happily let me set my username to "🦊 こんにちは".
-Slack rejected the emoji with a cute message "Of course you want a name with an emoji.
+Slack rejected the emoji with a cute message, "Of course you want a name with an emoji.
 Sadly, it is not to be.
-Try letters?" but was otherwise happy with "こんにちは".
+Try letters?", but was otherwise happy with "こんにちは".
 In both cases @ mentioning the user appears to require typing their name, although you could also find them in the people directory first.